getjackd/jackd/README.md

 ## API

-The author of `beanstalkd` has a [good write-up of the `beanstalkd` protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt), which makes it incredibly easy to development against.
+The author of `beanstalkd` has a [good write-up of the `beanstalkd` protocol](https://github.com/beanstalkd/beanstalkd/blob/master/doc/protocol.txt), which makes it easy to develop against.
 If you're unsure how `beanstalkd` works, it may be worth reading the specs before the API docs.

 ### Overview